17 Best Fall Activities for Families in Atlanta

 2. Go apple picking

 Visit a North Georgia orchard.
 Drink apple cider and bring home your favorite apple baked goods.
 Pick your own apples at Hillcrest Orchards, in Ellijay, beginning Sept.
-3 while they last.
-Visit the Apple Pickin Jubilee on weekends to pick apples, milk a cow, watch swimming pig races, enjoy live entertainment and more.
-The market and bakery at Mercier Orchards in Blue Ridge is open daily from 9 to 5 (except holidays).
+2 while they last.
+Visit the Apple Pickin’ Jubilee on weekends to pick apples, milk a cow, watch swimming pig races, enjoy live entertainment and more.
+The market and bakery at Mercier Orchards in Blue Ridge is open daily from 9 to 5 (except Nov.
+16 and federal holidays).
 Enjoy all the pies — fruit pies, fruit pies with no sugar added, pecan pies, pumpkin pies, fried pies — plus wine, cider and hard cider, gifts galore and, well, just everything.
 There are many fun daytrips from Atlanta to try.

 3. Go pumpkin patching

 Pick the perfect pumpkin.
 Most local pumpkin patches offer hayrides and yummy pumpkin-flavored goods.
 In Dawsonville, visit both Uncle Shucks Corn Maze and Pumpkin Patch (Sept.
-10 through Nov.
-13) and Burt’s Pumpkin Farm, which opens Sept.
-1.
+16 through Nov.
+12) and Burt’s Pumpkin Farm (Sept.
+1 through Nov.
+10).

 4. See beautiful fall foliage